GaloisInc/saw-script/doc/manual/manual.md

 structured nature of Java packages.
 First, when running `saw`, two flags control where to look for classes.
 The `-j` flag takes the name of a JAR file as an argument and adds the contents of that file to the class database.
 The `-c` flag takes the name of a directory as an argument and adds all class files found in that directory (and its subdirectories) to the class database.
 By default, the current directory is included in the class path.
 However, the Java runtime and standard library (usually called `rt.jar`) is generally required for any non-trivial Java code, and can be installed in a wide variety of different locations.
-Therefore, for most Java analysis, you must provide a `-j` argument specifying where to find this file.
+Therefore, for most Java analysis, you must provide the `-j` argument or the `SAW_JDK_JAR` environment variable to specify where to find this file.

 Once the class path is configured, you can pass the name of a class to the `java_load_class` function.